salrashid123/gcpcompat-saml/README.md

 # GCP Workload Identity Federation using SAML Credentials

-This is a sample procedure that will exchange a `SAML Assertion` for a GCP credential.
+This is a sample procedure that will exchange a `SAML Assertion` for a `GCP credential` using [Workload Identity Federation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation#saml)

 You can use the GCP credential then to access any service the mapped principal has GCP IAM permissions on.